-- a) The Section 151 Officer in consultation with the Leader of the Council willl authorise all new long-term borrowing. - b) Transactions relating to pre-existing agreements are delegated to the senior accountant responsible for treasury management. - c) Short-term borrowings and investments are authorised by the Section 151 Officer, Deputy Section 151 Officer, or, in their absence, a Finance Manager or, in their absence, a Principal Accountant or the Technical Accountant.
+- a) The Section 151 Officer in consultation with the Portfolio Holder for Corporate Services will authorise all new long-term borrowing. - b) Transactions relating to pre-existing agreements are delegated to the senior accountant responsible for treasury management. - c) Short-term borrowing and investment are authorised by the Section 151 Officer, Deputy Section 151 Officer, or, in their absence, a Finance Manager.